newrelic/kafka-connect-newrelic/README.md

 # Welcome to the New Relic Kafka Connector Repo!

-At present this repository contains only Sink type connectors including ones for:
+At present this repository contains only *Sink* type connectors including ones for:

 - Events
 - Logs
 - Metrics

-This Kafka Connect Sink will ship records from Kafka topics to several of New Relic's Ingestion API endpoints, for events, metrics, or logs.
+These sink connectors will ship records from Kafka topics to several of New Relic's Ingestion API endpoints, for events, metrics, or logs.
-Each endpoint uses a separate connector class, requiring a separate running instance or work cluster for each.
+Each New Relic API endpoint (ogs, metrics, events, respectively) uses a separate connector class.
-See below for examples of how to use them.

 ### Installing Kafka Connect for New Relic (Sink)
 There are two options to install:
  - Downloading a published release for GitHub
     1. download the latest release from this repository
     2. Extract the archive
-    3. copy the extracted contents to your Kafka distribution's connect plugins directory.
-(Usually `<kafka-home>/connect-plugins`)
+    3. copy the extracted contents to your Kafka distribution's connect plugins directory (Usually `<kafka-home>/connect-plugins` or `/opt/connectors`)

  - Downloading a published release from Confluent Hub
     1. Download a suitable version from [this page](https://www.confluent.io/hub/newrelic/newrelic-kafka-connector)
+    2. copy the extracted contents to your Kafka distribution's connect plugins directory (Usually `<kafka-home>/connect-plugins` or `/opt/connectors`)

  - Building from source:
     1. clone this repository
     2. build with maven:  `mvn package`
-    3. copy the contents of `target/components/packages/newrelic-newrelic-kafka-connector-<version>` to your Kafka distribution's connect plugins directory.
-(Usually `<kafka-home>/connect-plugins`)
+    3. copy the contents of `target/components/packages/newrelic-newrelic-kafka-connector-<version>` to your Kafka distribution's connect plugins directory (Usually `<kafka-home>/connect-plugins` or `/opt/connectors`)

 ### Using the Connectors